-It is common for Clinics to offer Lab services to the Patients.
+It is common for Clinics to offer Lab services to Patients.
 More often than not, Labs are externally outsourced by the Clinic, with only the sample collection being done at the clinic.
-This has a significant impact on the Patient experience.
-They get a 1-window service to Consultation, Billing, Sample Collection, Lab Result, Report Followup, all without ever stepping out of the Clinic.
+This has a significant impact on the patient experience.
+They get a 1-window service for Consultation, Billing, Sample Collection, Lab Results, and Report Followup, all without ever stepping out of the Clinic.
 This trend has caught up with Clinics across the globe, as an additional convenience to Patients which leads to both repeat business and an extra source of revenue for the Clinic.

-While the trend of In-House Labs has caught on, Clinic Management Systems have not caught up in their support to this service.
-Traditional EMR’s stop themselves at the point of letting the practitioner record Lab results, while the traditional LIMS (Lab Information Management Systems) is an overkill – too complex and bloated to use for the requirements of an Internal Lab workflow.
+While the trend of In-House Labs has caught on, Clinic Management Systems have not caught up in their support of this service.
+Traditional EMRs stop themselves at the point of letting the practitioner record Lab results, while the traditional LIMS (Lab Information Management Systems) is an overkill – too complex and bloated to use for the requirements of an Internal Lab workflow.

 1. Ordering Investigations

-This is the first step towards investigation management.
+This is the first step toward investigation management.
 A Practitioner during the course of a Consultation may order some investigations from the EMR.
 Once the investigation is ordered the same should be notified to the Lab Technician in charge of the Clinic laboratory.
-This process “must” be automated, to ensure that the Lab is always fully synced with what is happening during the Consults.
-No chance of a human error.
+This process “must” be automated to ensure that the Lab is always fully synced with what is happening during the Consults.
+Leave no chance of a human error.

 2. Collection of Sample